eyonggu/eyonggu.github.io/_posts/2022-02-22-how-kprobe-works.markdown

 }
 ```

-After the Kprobe is registered, the program would looks like:
+After Kprobe_register() call, the program would looks like:

 ![Kprobed code](/assets/kprobe_diag1.png)

 ## When Kprobe is hit

-On X86, when the kprobed addr is hit, the kernel is trapped into int3 handler, so we start with the trap exception handling.
+Since now the int3 instruction is placed at the kprobed address, when the program runs to the address, the kernel is trapped into int3 handler, so let's start to look at the trap exception handling.

 NOTE!
 The Kprobe can be reentrant, which is not coverred here.